FederatedAI/FATE/doc/develop/develop_guide.md

 defined component.
 For guide on Pipeline usage, please refer to [fate_client/pipeline](../api/fate_client/pipeline.md).

+### Step 7.
+Restart fate flow service

+If above developing steps are all finished, please restart fate flow service, otherwise some errors will occur when running jobs like "new component's provider does not found."

 ## Start a modeling task

 After finished developing, here is a simple example for starting a